constvoidptr/xplane-sdk/xplane-sdk-sys/README.md

 ## Generate your own bindings

-To generate the bindings yourself, rather than using the pre-built once, activate the `generate-bindings` feature.
+To generate the bindings yourself, rather than using the pre-built ones, activate the `generate-bindings` feature.

 ```toml